elisecolin/REACTIV/README.md

 :exclamation: Please if you use this code in your research projects, please quote the following paper:

-**Colin Koeniguer, E., & Nicolas, J. M. (2020).
+**Colin, E., & Nicolas, J. M. (2020).
 Change detection based on the coefficient of variation in SAR time-series of urban areas.
 Remote Sensing, 12(13), 2089.**

 Do not hesitate to contact first author.